Best Short Scale Electric Guitars – Ideal for Small Hands

 Squier Mini Strat

-It does, however. have all the attributes you’d expect to find on a Strat, just scaled down a touch.
-The scale length is a teeny 22.75″, making it one of the smallest Strats available.
+It has the attributes you’d expect to find on a Strat, just scaled down a touch.
+The scale length is a teeny 22.75″, making it one of the smallest Strats available and great for young kids.
 You also get the standard ‘C’-shaped neck, a 20-fret fingerboard, three single-coil Stratocaster pickups, and a five-way pickup selector.

 It doesn’t have a vibrato tailpiece and opts for a hardtail bridge instead.
 This basically means no whammy bar, and while it might be fun to play divebombs with a whammy bar, hardtail bridges are much easier to keep in tune which is important for a beginner.